Half-Epsilon/Half-Epsilon.github.io/index.md

 ## Welcome to Half Epsilon

-You should continue reading if you are a security architect, technical leader or a business leader in the Virtual Asset Service Providers (VASPs) industry.
+Please continue reading if you are a security architect, technical leader or a business leader in the Virtual Asset Service Providers (VASPs) industry.

 ### Concerns of VASP Industry